 Blackboard can be used to add course content to online, hybrid and face-to-face classes.
 Blackboard includes discussion forms, wikis, quizzes, and journals as well.
 An online gradebook is helpful to students so that they know their progress in your course.

 Respondus 4.0 is a software tool to develop and manage exams and is available free to ACC faculty for both your office and home computer.
 Respondus also enables instructors to upload exams into Blackboard without having to retype those questions in Blackboard.
 Then, in Blackboard make the exam secure using the Blackboard Respondus LockDown Browser tool.

-Google Sites are an easy way to create an online presence for yourself and the courses you teach.
-Use google sites to create a webpage about yourself, upload course syllabi and your biography.
+Google Sites is an easy way to create an online presence for yourself and the courses you teach.
+Use google sites to create a webpage about yourself, and upload course syllabi and your biography.
 This is a great way to let your current and prospective students become familiar with your expectations.